J-TTTT/Codex_Pets/Yae_Miko/generation-prompts.md

 ## running-left
-Create one horizontal animation strip for Codex pet `xiaoshenzi`, state `running-left`.
+Create one horizontal animation strip for Codex pet `Yae_Miko`, state `running-left`.

 Use the attached canonical base for identity.
 Use the attached layout guide only for slot count, spacing, centering, and padding; do not draw the guide.